Costwise

 City guide estimates, scaled by local labour costs.
 Indicative averages for granny annexe, not quotes.

-London and the South East run above the national figures, mainly on labour and groundwork.
+In London and the South East, figures run above the national figures, mainly on labour and groundwork.

 Common questions